Advisory Commission on Charter Schools

 Chair Hunkapiller called for a motion to approve the meeting notes from August 25, 2009.
-June 17, 2009, ACCS meeting notes.
+June 17, 2009, ACCS meeting n

-Action: Dr. Barber moved that notes of the meeting held on August 25, 2009, ACCS be approved as presented.
+- ACTION: Dr. Barber moved that the notes of the meeting held on August 25, 2009, ACCS be approved as presented.
 Ms. Ravare seconded the motion.
 The motion was approved unanimously.

 Chair Hunkapiller called for public comment.